Vernier

 Click Create & Run Vernier.
 The AI engine processes your project — typically 15–45 seconds depending on mode.
 You will see the result directly in the portal.

 Start with Mode B or Mode D for testing.
-These use significantly fewer tokens than Mode A. Save your first Mode A full bid for a real project once you're comfortable with the workflow.
+These are faster than Mode A and great for getting comfortable with the workflow.
+Save your first Mode A full bid for a real project.

 What Vernier Needs to Work Well